-The central province of Adinerado, and a major political power in its own right.
-This Dukedom administers the whole of the realm.
+The central province of Adinerado, a major trade hub and political power in its own right.
+This province administers the whole of the realm.

 Their is an etiquette for interpersonal relations that is strictly adhered to.
 Verbal greetings among the elites are said in the order of honorific, position, title, family name, and given name.
 The peasantry follows the order position, title, family name, given name, and place of birth.
 The higher someone stands in society to the speaker the more of their name they must use.
 Physical greetings are commonly a forearm grasp for nobles and hand shake among peasants.
 Clergy inclines their head with hands raised and military salutes with right fist over heart, left hand on weapon.
 Most common pet is the cat, especially in cities and towns.
 Farmers and shepherds also keep dogs.
 Nobles keep hawks, falcons, and hounds for hunting.